uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 In Table @tbl:corr6to7, we can see the correlations between fine aggregates, coarse aggregates and compressive strength.
 We have a weak negative correlation of   -0.16 between Fine aggregates and compressive strength and a weak negative correlation coefficient of -0.16 between coarse aggregates and compressive strength.
 We might gain more insight by taking these two elements together and comparing them to the compressive strength.

 These correlations are in line with what is expected for a concrete mix.
+However, to further understand our dataset, more in-depth correlations using combinations of different components are investigated.

 ### Specific Correlation